 August 2011: Lehigh named 7th best Fraternity/Sorority Scene by The Princeton Review (via TFM).

 March 2012: Men’s Basketball team beats Duke in March Madness.
 A riot erupts on campus and a tree is burned down.
 Lehigh gains additional attention for a fan with a funny sign.

 Fall 2012: Lehigh announces “Lehigh After Dark” program which is meant to provide alternative nightlife activities for those who do not wish to participate in “high-risk drinking behaviors.”
-This program mainly includes weekly trivia and 1-3 monthly events such as “Spa Night,” “Open Mic Night,” and “Sex in the Dark.”
-After inception, Lehigh instructs undergraduate tour guides to gloss over the prevalence of Greek Life and instead suggest that a fulfilling social life can be found if one attends these events instead.
+This program includes weekly trivia and 1-3 monthly events such as (at the time of writing) “Spa Night,” “Open Mic Night,” and “Sex in the Dark.”

 2013: Princeton Review ranks Lehigh as having the #2 worst Town-Gown Relation in the country.

-Spring Semester 2013: It is accepted that, by this semester, the majority of parties were occurring in cramped off-campus apartments instead of the grand fraternity houses on the Hill.
+Spring Semester 2013: It was my experience that, by this semester, the majority of parties were occurring in cramped off-campus apartments instead of the grand fraternity houses on the Hill.
 The risks were simply too great.
 Though there are still isolated incidents through the 2013 spring semester, the police eventually stop “raids” and shift their manpower to busting off-campus parties.